← back

 Railgun: Zero-Knowledge Privacy Layer

-Railgun represents a more sophisticated approach – a smart contract protocol built on Ethereum, BSC, Polygon, and Arbitrum that uses zk-SNARKs (Zero-Knowledge Succinct Non-Interactive Arguments of Knowledge) to enable private DeFi interactions.
+Railgun represents a more sophisticated approach, where they use a smart contract protocol built on Ethereum, BSC, Polygon, and Arbitrum that uses zk-SNARKs to enable private DeFi interactions.

 The Three-Phase System: